micropython/micropython/README.md

   corresponding module.
 * `shared-module` Shared implementation of Python modules that may be based on `common-hal`.
+* `supervisor` Code and headers related to the supervisor which monitors and runs individual MicroPython virtual machines (from code in `py`).
 * `tests` Test framework and test scripts.
 * `tools` Various tools, including the pyboard.py module.